 Loading and unloading will normally involve lifting and/or manual handling operations.
-These must be planned and adequately supervised by the employer of the person carrying out the work, in accordance with the requirements of the current Lifting Equipment & Lifting Operations Regulations ("LOLER") and/or the current Manual Handling Operations Regulations.
+These must be planned and adequately supervised by the employer of the person carrying out the work, in accordance with the requirements of the current Lifting Equipment & Lifting Operations (Regulations (LOLER), the Provision and Use of Work Equipment Regulations (PUWER) and/or the current Manual Handling Operations Regulations.